Tymisko/ConsoleCalc/README.md

 ## Project Status
 Project has reached final stage.
-It is suspended until I learn how to create C# applications with GUI.
+Suspended until I learn how to create C# applications with GUI.

 # ConsoleCalc